wruckyduck/wruckyduck/README.md

 ## Heya! 👋

--  I am an incoming consultant at McKinsey
 -  I’m learning the skillet of a full stack developer, because the future belongs to those who build

 ### 🛠️ Tech Stack